Click on the arrow below to listen to this story

 Thanks to cell phones, web cams, spy cameras and other technology, children between the ages of 9 and 17 are the world’s largest producers of child pornography today.
 They trade videos and images of naked peers much like we traded football and baseball cards back in my youth.
 Most parents are oblivious to what is happening.

 Let’s not ignore the influx of female teachers who are preying upon students of both sexes as the Sexual Revolution marches on.

 And how do we explain why the Catholic church is justifiably vilified for allowing priests to use children as sexual playthings, but then we bash groups like the Boy Scouts and Big Brothers Big Sisters for trying to impose rules and standards to prevent that type of situation from taking place within their ranks?

-For centuries, women have been on the short end of the selfish choices made by their male partners.
-Now they are in a position to turn the tables by changing the rules so that every single man could find himself in a no-win situation.
+For centuries, women have been on the short end of the selfishness of their male partners.
+Now they are in a position to turn the tables by changing the rules so that every single man could find himself in no-win situations.
 Turnabout is fair play.

 It is very easy today for women to accuse men of inappropriate sexual contact, conduct, unwanted touching or even undesired talk.
 Loving fathers can be accused of “grooming children for sexual activity” even if the kids have never been touched in a sexual way.

 Evidence does not need to be provided.
 All it takes is a phone call or anonymous letter to put wheels in motion to launch an investigation.
 Children can be removed from homes, and parents denied any contact with them pending the outcome.
 Sometimes the accusations go public as the police, media and lawyers go on fishing expeditions to seek other possible victims.